Economical Jet Taggers -- Equivariant, Slim, and Quantized: Quantized jet taggers

 Next, we correlate the energy consumption with the performance of different quantized taggers in Fig.~\ref{fig:energy-estimate}.
-Our estimates for the energy cost indicate that every quantization step reduces the cost by a factor of about two, accumulating to an almost order-of-magnitude gain when combining all steps.
-L-GATr-slim consumes about 50\% more energy than a vanilla transformer due to its more expensive linear layers, whereas the LLoCa Transformer incurs a negligible additional energy cost.
-Importantly, these energy savings come at no performance loss, they only require the implementation of optimized low-precision operations.
+Our estimates for the energy cost indicate that every quantization step reduces the cost by a factor of about two, accumulating to an order-of-magnitude gain when combining all steps.
+L-GATr-slim consumes about 50\% more energy than a vanilla transformer due to its more expensive linear layers, whereas the LLoCa-Transformer incurs a negligible additional energy cost.
+Compared with the vanilla Transformer, ParT incurs about 50\% overhead with roughly equal contributions from preprocessing the pairwise features and from the larger MLP hidden dimension in the Transformer blocks.
+Importantly, these energy savings come at almost no performance loss, they only require the implementation of optimized low-precision operations.